mathworks/matlab-model-view-controller/README.md

 To learn more about developing applications using MATLAB®, check out the training courses [Building Interactive Applications in MATLAB®](https://www.mathworks.com/learn/training/building-interactive-applications-in-matlab.html) and [Advanced MATLAB® Application Development](https://www.mathworks.com/learn/training/advanced-matlab-application-development.html).

 ## Installation and Getting Started
 1. Clone or fork the repository to get started.
-You may also download the repository content as .zip.
+You may also download the repository content as a MATLAB project archive (`MVC.mlproj`).
+2. If you downloaded the MATLAB project, double-click the `MVC.mlproj` archive to extract the project.
-2. Open the project by double-clicking on `MVC.prj`.
+3. Open the project by double-clicking on `MVC.prj`.
-2. Run the application using `launchMVCApp.m` in the `code` folder.
+4. Run the application using `launchMVCApp.m` in the `code` folder.

 ### [MathWorks](https://www.mathworks.com) Product Requirements